mhmxs/vagrant-host-hadoop-cassadra-cluster/README.md

 vagrant up
 ```

 If you have limited memory in your machine, you have to start some of the nodes by hand.
-The number of nodes depends on you memory, swarm requires 512 MB, master 1536 Mb, and slaves 1024 Mb of RAM.
+The number of nodes depends on you memory, swarm and master require 512, slaves 1024 Mb of RAM.
 ```
 vagrant up swarm
 vagrant up master